St. Thérèse of Lisieux

 Pope St. John Paul II

-In the last years of his life, he suffered from Parkinson’s disease and osteoarthritis, finally succumbing in 2005.
+In the last years of his life, he suffered from Parkinson’s disease and osteo arthiritis, finally succumbing in 2005; he died in the Vatican, in accord with his wishes.
+John Paul II was the second longest-serving pope in modern history after Pope Pius IX.